dzufferey/resync_oopsla20_artifact/README.md

 The timeout is the main option which influences the performance.
 An lower timeout makes the system faster but less resilient to disturbances, e.g., sharing CPU with other processes, garbage collection, etc.

-ReSync internally similates clients producing requests.
+ReSync internally simulates clients producing requests.
 That part is independent of the actual requests processing and the system keeps accumulating requests and if the system cannot process the requests fast enough, it will eventually take most of the memory.
 If you see such message as `java.lang.OutOfMemoryError: GC overhead limit exceeded`, you can reduce the rate at which request are generated by lowering the `cr` options.
 Alternatively, if the system seems to be starved you can try increasing this value.